If you’ve recently progressed to using a DSLR camera, these ten short tips will help you get off to a great start!

 You will quickly learn that you can’t live without it.
 Make sure you keep it handy and take time to read it frequently, particularly in those first few months after buying your new DSLR camera.

-For each lens you own, buy a UV filter—not just to improve the quality of your photos but to protect your expensive lenses.
+For each lens you own, consider a UV filter—not just to filter ultraviolet light but also to protect your expensive lenses.

 3. Learn to Use Your Camera’s Settings